2002 Upper Deck Sweet Spot: "Rookie Gallery Jerseys" Insert Set

 10) 1999 Upper Deck HoloGrFX: "Peyton Manning" UD Authentics #PM: A Peyton Manning autograph card can go for this and on a regular basis too.
 But not this card.
 This set, (like the 2002 Upper Deck SP Rookie autograph cards), has a horrible card stock/ink combination that Upper Deck should've been aware of.
 Look how the ink has bubbled.
 It's awful.
 This card should sell nowhere close to this.

 11) 2006 Upper Deck SP Authentic: "Mushin Muhammad" Chirography #CH-MM: Now it's one thing to sell a card that has a rare flaw, (there is a market for that), but to sell a signature or autograph that you literally cannot see is dumb.
 I think he'd have a difficult time selling this thing for a dollar.
-I once had an autograph card that the family cat knocked into a soap dish.
-The card was all bloated, had water damage, the signature was smeared.
-This guy makes me think I was an idiot for throwing it away.

 12) 2008 Upper Deck Ultimate: "Mike Tolbert" Rookie #134: Now there are some collectors out there that like collecting the first card in a numbered series, but not for $400+ dollars on a fullback.
 Trust me, this card is going to stay in this seller's collection for a long time.

-13) 2001 Bowman's Best: "Drew Brees" Rookie Autograph #BB-DBR: Now I always make it a rule to never pay more for an Exchange or Redemption or error autograph card than I would for the same company-issued autograph card.
-Drew Brees was an amazing NFL ambassador both on and off the field, but I don't know of a single rookie autograph card of his that I would pay 7 grand for.
-This card is truly a 1-of-1, one ridiculous auction.
+13) 2001 Bowman's Best: "Drew Brees" Rookie Autograph #BB-DBR: Now I always make it a rule to never pay more for an Exchange or Redemption or an autograph card that contains an error than I would for the same company-issued autograph card.

 14) 2000 Playoff Prestige: "Frank Wycheck" Alma Mater Materials #AM8: Now hey, I'm all for a guy making a buck, but sometimes you just have to be realistic about this.
 This card posted here is competing against another just like it that is posted for $7.
 AND that one hasn't sold.
 So the chances that this one is sold for 16x that amount is nil.